 If it’s hard for you to see why it is positive, find someone positive you trust and ask them this question: why is this a great opportunity for me?
 You might be surprised at what you hear.

 Writing letters is great, but small acts of connection are wonderful too.
 Sending photos, emails, texts and making a phone call or Skype call go a long way in letting the other person know how much you love them.
 Look at old pictures and send them a photo of you together.
 Share a photo of where you are or something fun that happened today.

 Better yet, my friend Jonathan created a shared dropbox folder for he and his wife which allowed them to easily share photos and videos with each other.
 It’s convenient and also casual.
 They uploaded things almost every day, at random times of the day, and he says he loved it so much he checked it every morning just to see what she was up to.
 It’s a sweet and easy way to stay connected together without feeling like you are constantly pinging the other person every hour of the day.

 6. Plan Something Fun

 Planning can be a lot of fun.
 This can include making fun plans for you or the person returning with things like a countdown, chocolate, flowers, champagne, renting a place somewhere or a bunch of balloons from the dollar store.
-It could also include planning a fun trip for yourself with family or friends while someone is away.
-Personally I’m going to try for all of the above.
+It can also include planning a fun trip for yourself with family or friends while someone is away.
+Personally I try for all of the above.
 Adventures for everyone!